 have double forged extra duty arms.
 Closers and overhead stops shall be mounted for

 the maximum degree of opening before the door encounters an obstruction.
-They
+Closers

 shall be located so that doors can function properly with hardware such as wall stops,